smiletrl/machine_learning/README_en.md

 ## 📖 About This Repository

-This repository documents my transition from traditional backend development (Golang/Node.js) into AI, serving as a **practical library for core algorithms and low-level derivations**.
+This repository is a practical sandbox where a Senior Backend Architect explores the low-level computational mechanics of AI through a systems engineering lens.

-Facing the current AI landscape where "theory is obscure, but coding is just calling APIs," I decided to return to the code itself, building a **"Progressive"** practical system for every core algorithm:
+Facing the current AI landscape where "theory is obscure, and coding is just calling APIs," I decided to follow my instinct as an infrastructure engineer: strip away the frameworks and return to the bare essence of code and mathematics.
+This project provides a "tiered" learning and validation system for core algorithms:

 1. **Demystifying the Black Box (Pure NumPy):** Ditching all AI frameworks to manually derive matrix calculus and reverse-engineer the math with low-level code, proving that complex formulas are just paper tigers.
 2. **Industrial Benchmarking (Modern AI Frameworks):** After mastering the low-level mechanics, I provide equivalent implementations using PyTorch and other industrial-grade frameworks to ensure robust performance in real-world production environments.